mangoann/InstacartProductAnalytics-SQLtoLLM/README.md

 ### 2.2 Relational Database Diagram
 ![ERD](ERD.jpg)
-*Figure: Entity-Relationship Diagram of the Instacart dataset, showing table structures and foreign key relationships.
+*__Figure: Entity-Relationship Diagram of the Instacart dataset__, showing table structures and foreign key relationships.
 Users place multiple orders, each order contains multiple products, and products are classified by aisle and department.*
 ### 2.3 Define Performance Metrics
 To answer the business questions, I must first define what “business performance” means in the context of this dataset.